 Francesca Kelly

 In 1995, Francesca Kelly embarked on her first trip to India for a luxury horse safari.
-Upon her arrival, she fell in love with the Marwari.
+Upon her arrival, she fell in love with the Marwari breed.
 She purchased her first Marwari, intending to export the horseback to the United States.
+However, because India declared its native livestock as "national wealth," she could not transport her horse home.
+As the stepdaughter of the British Ambassador of Cairo, Kelly continued fighting to bring the Marwari to the West.

+After battling with the Indian government for five long years, she successfully brought home not one but six Marwari horses.
+She founded the Marwari Bloodlines organization to bring this endangered breed back to glory.
 With the help of this organization, Kelly raised awareness for the Marwari horse.
 She sought out suitable breeders to help her put the Marwari back on the map.
-She worked with the Indigenous Horse Society, along with other experts, to create the first breed standards for the Marwari horse.
+She worked with the Indigenous Horse Society of india, along with other experts, to create the first breed standards for the Marwari horse.

 How to Care for a Marwari Horse

-If you ever have the luxury of caring for a Marwari horse, consider yourself lucky!
+If you ever have the rare luxury of caring for a Marwari horse, consider yourself lucky!
 Although they may be rough to train initially, with time, their intelligence will shine through.

 Marwari Horse Training